emilhaapalainen/DSA_PracticalAssignment/README.md

 3.1 Comparison of the data structures

 Adding the words from the file to the list was significantly faster than adding them to the hash table.
 This is because the hashing function takes some time calculate the indexes where to store the data.
 The search function was the complete opposite.
-Searching for the common words between the lists took roughly 3.5 seconds with the has table and a staggering 220 seconds when adding the words to a list instead of the hash table.
+Searching for the common words between the lists took roughly 3.5 seconds with the hash table and a staggering 220 seconds when adding the words to a list instead of the hash table.
 This is because the location of the wanted value is generated based on the value.
 If we give the value again, the same hash is calculated as the one when inserting the value in the first place.
 This gives the location of the data almost immediately.
 When we’re adding the words to a list instead of the hash table, we have to search through the entire list to find the data we’re looking for.

 3.2 Further improvements

-The program gets significantly faster when we use a bigger size table.
+The program gets significantly faster when we use a bigger sized table.
 In the stress test, increasing the table size to 100,000 yielded much faster times for all of the operations.
 Increasing the size beyond that however, significantly slows down every operation.
 The reason this is happening, is because when we increase the size of the table, data gets distributed more evenly throughout the hash table, which in turn means less lengthy linked lists, which equals to less time searching through the lists.